 Instead of a showdown vote on evolution, the panel agreed to approve the material and have Education Commissioner Robert Scott continue working on the lessons in question with publisher Holt McDougal.

-"Today we saw Texas kids and sound science finally win a vote on the State Board of Education," said Kathy Miller, president of the Texas Freedom Network, a group that supports mainstream scientists in the and has repeatedly sparred with board conservatives over education standards.
+"Today we saw Texas kids and sound science finally win a vote on the State Board of Education," said Kathy Miller, president of the Texas Freedom Network, a group that supports mainstream scientists in the teaching of evolution and has repeatedly sparred with board conservatives over education standards.

-"We saw the far right's stranglehold over the is finally loosening," Miller said.
+"We saw the far right's stranglehold over the state board is finally loosening," Miller said.

 The conservative wing in 2009 had pushed through controversial standards that called for schools to scrutinize "all sides" of scientific theory.